TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

     The `data` folder has sub-folders for `torrents` and `usenet` and each of these have sub-folders for `tv`, `movie` and `music` downloads to keep things neat.
 The `media` folder has nicely named `TV`, `Movies` and `Music` sub-folders, this is your library and what you’d pass to Plex, Emby or JellyFin.

     These subfolders you need to create your self.

+    *I'm using lower case on all folder on  purpose, being Linux is case sensitive.*

     ```none
     data